sonocotta/attiny-candle/README.md

 ### Standalone, using onboard ISP Header

-You can use [USBASP](https://www.fischl.de/usbasp/) or aby other AVR chip programmer to flash ATTINY85 chip directly using onboard ISP connector
+You can use [USBASP](https://www.fischl.de/usbasp/) or any other AVR chip programmer to flash the ATTINY85 chip directly using the onboard ISP connector

 ![image](https://user-images.githubusercontent.com/5459747/151520622-ce635541-6a04-4b6d-98e0-ca0ace2ba5b7.png)